RobinBaines/OOO3/README.md

 For example Nida is an SO.
 Nida is a Dog, and Dog is an SO.
 Dog is an Animal and Animal is an SO.
 These inheritance relationships are captured using a pointer from Nida to Dog and from Dog to Animal.

-From a software point of view every object is derived from the SensualObject and BaseClass classes.
-	Nida : SensualObject : BaseClass
-	Dog : SensualObject : BaseClass

-2. Overriding in c# means replacement of a function or property value in a derived object.
+2. Overriding in c# means replacement or enhancement of a function or property value in a derived object.
 Here overriding is supported by allowing an SQ defined in an SO to be overridden in a derived SO.
 For example a Dog may have an SQ called Bark = True, implying that (nearly) all dogs bark.
 Nida who is derived from Dog may have SQ Bark = Loud; and may also have a 2nd SQ Bark = High.